PostHog/posthog.com/contents/docs/how-posthog-works/clickhouse.md

 #### `kafka_events` table

-`kafka_events` table is of [Kafka table engine](https://clickhouse.com/docs/en/engines/table-engines/integrations/kafka/)
+`kafka_events` table uses the [Kafka table engine](https://clickhouse.com/docs/en/engines/table-engines/integrations/kafka/)

-In essence it behaves as a kafka consumer group - reading from this table reads from the underlying kafka topic and advances the current offset.
+Tables using this engine set up Kafka consumers that consume data on read queries to the table, advancing the offset for the consumer group in Kafka.

 #### `events_mv` Materialized View

 `events_mv` table is a [Materialized View](https://clickhouse.com/docs/en/sql-reference/statements/create/view/#materialized).

-In this case it acts as a data pipe which periodically pulls from `kafka_events` and pushes the results into the (events) table.
+In this case it acts as a data pipe which periodically pulls data from `kafka_events` and pushes it into the target (events) table.

 #### `writable_events` table

-`writable_events` table is of [Distributed table engine](https://clickhouse.com/docs/en/engines/table-engines/special/distributed/).
+`writable_events` table uses the [Distributed table engine](https://clickhouse.com/docs/en/engines/table-engines/special/distributed/).

 The schema looks something like as follows: